Exercise is OK (for most) when you have a baby on the way

-Beyoncé made headlines earlier this year when she cancelled her performance at the Coachella music festival in California.
+Beyoncé made headlines in 2017 when she cancelled her performance at the Coachella music festival in California.
 With twins on the way, she made the announcement after doctors advised her to skip the concert.

 That might be good advice for someone expecting twins whose job includes high-energy dancing, but for most moms, moderate exercise is encouraged during exercise.